woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

 .. note:: This script assumes all the files have the same projection.

 Create a batch file, for example :file:`loadfiles.cmd`, in the same directory as the shapefiles to be loaded.
-Add the following commands:
+Add the following commands and provide the missing parameters:

 .. code-block:: console